All history buffs who study ancient cultures must know about the legendary Ishtar Gate. You should know the current location of this famous structure.

 Design and Symbolism

-Visiting the Ishtar Gate in Berlin
+Seeing the Ishtar Gate at Berlin

 Other Attractions in the Pergamon Museum